owentemple/TED-talks/README.md

 Thanks to Joseph Gartner, Dan Rupp, Andrew Kraemer, Andy Bashford, Tyler Watson, Michael Engeling, and Lee Harper for critical feedback and guidance during the development of this project.

 Thanks also to [Reindert-Jan Ekker](https://app.pluralsight.com/library/courses/flask-micro-framework-introduction/table-of-contents) for an excellent introduction to the Flask microframework.
-Thanks also to Rounak Banik for a well organized open dataset that I used to supplement and verify the results of my webscraping.
+Thanks also to [Rounak Banik](https://www.kaggle.com/rounakbanik) for a well organized open dataset that I used to supplement and verify the results of my webscraping.

+# Web App

+Visit [www.theodorespeaks.com](http://www.theodorespeaks.com) to see visualizations and tools built from these analyses.